 Note • If you select multiple advisories, one ticket will be created for each of the advisories selected.

-Once you have selected an Advisory check box, you can click 🚺 to create a ticket.
+Once you have selected an Advisory check box, you can click to create a ticket.
+For more information, see Create Tickets in Vulnerability Manager.

 Products Database